-Life memberships are recognized as revenue committed and unpaid memberships are recorded as life memberships receivable net of an allowance for doubtful accounts.
-Annual memberships are recognized as revenue when received.
+Life memberships subscriptions are recognized as revenue committed and unpaid memberships are recorded as life memberships receivable net of an allowance for doubtful accounts.

 Investments

 The Rattler Boosters' long-term investments are reported at fair value using quoted market prices of other fair value techniques, including net asset value, as required by GASB Statement No. 72, Fair Value Measurement and Valuation.